laeartes/nasaSpaceChallenge/README.md

 - macOS (Homebrew): `brew install ollama`
 - macOS/Linux (script): `curl -fsSL https://ollama.com/install.sh | sh`
-- Windows: Download installer from https://ollama.com OR `winget install Ollama.Ollama` Then in terminal: `ollama pull llama3`
+- Windows: Download installer from https://ollama.com OR `winget install Ollama.Ollama` Then in a new terminal: `ollama pull llama3`
 ## Using the App
 - Navigate to `/` for the main interface.